Edwin DeVries Vanderhoop Homestead: History

 William Adrian Vanderhoop (b.
 1816) was the first member of the Vanderhoop family to move to what is now Aquinnah, Massachusetts on the island of Martha's Vineyard, but was then a reservation of the Wampanoags of Gay Head.
 In 1837, he married a Wampanoag woman and raised a large family, whose descendants continue to be prominent in the affairs of the town and tribe.
 In 1869, the Commonwealth of Massachusetts began the process of incorporating the town of Gay Head (as Aquinnah was called before 1998) by dividing the tribal lands among its members.
 Vanderhoop purchased one of the tracts defined by the state from a tribal member in 1890 for $40, and immediately signed it over to his son, Edwin DeVries Vanderhoop.
 He was a whaling captain, and the first Wampanoag to sit in the state legislature.

 Sometime between 1890 and 1897 the younger Vanderhoop constructed a house on the property.
 With only modest changes to its structure, and the addition and loss of outbuildings on the property, it has retained its original character.
-The house was acquired by the non-profit Aquinnah Cultural Center, and has been converted into a cultural center and museum.
+The house was acquired by the Town of Aquinnah and is the home of the non-profit Aquinnah Cultural Center, and has been converted into a cultural center and museum.
 Most of the land owned by Vanderhoops was acquired by the Martha's Vineyard Land Bank at the same time.